Movie Review: “The Lost City of Z”

-Based on a true story, The Lost City of Z tells the story of Percy Fawcett (Charlie Hunnam).
-As a young man, Major Percy Fawcett was an experience but undecorated member of the British military.
-Fawcett is then requested ny the National Geographical Society to make a multi-year trip to South America to draw a border line between Bolivia and Peru.
-This border would cut through the amazon rainforest and this mission would take him from his wife and son for years (and that is only if he survives the dangers of the forest).
-Knowing that this is a necessary step in moving up the professional ladder, Fawcett accepts the mission.
+This means that he must journey through the amazon rainforest, a mission that will take him from his wife and son for years (and that is only if he manages to survive the dangers of the forest).
+Knowing that this is a necessary step in moving up the professional ladder, Major Percy Fawcett accepts the mission.
 While there, he discovers evidence of an ancient civilization that exists deep in the Amazonian forest.
-For the next twenty years, Fawcett becomes obsessed in finding this lost city as well the knowledge and wonders that it may hold, but this obsession threatens his professional reputation as well as his relationship with his family.
+He quickly becomes obsessed with finding this lost city as well the knowledge and wonders that it may hold.
+If right, this discovery could change everything.
+It could make Percy Fawcett’s name one that history books will never forget, and it could change our understanding of human history and human evolution.
+However, this obsession comes at a cost, as it dominates his life, threatens his professional reputation, and jeopardizes his relationship with his own family.

 The Pros & Cons

 After watching Sons of Anarchy, I know that Charlie Hunnam is a talented actor who can handle complex roles.
 He carried a lot of this story on his back in the sense that he made his character's obsession believable when the writing alone would not have done so.
 This character had tremendous inner conflict.
 On one hand, he wanted to be home with his family, but on the other hand, he longed to find the hidden city.
 He wanted to satisfy his curiosity, and discover the secrets that the hidden city may have held, but he also wanted to cement his name in history and improve the lives of his family.